b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 - `y` is a cause, `x` is an effect
 - changes in `x` and `y` are caused by an unknown third factor(s)
-- `x` and `y` are not related but it just happened that in the sample they appear to be related by chance alone (in a small sample drawn from a population they are, but in the population they are not related).
+- `x` and `y` are not related but it just happened that in the sample they appear to be related by chance alone (in a small sample drawn from a population they appear to be associated, but in the population they are not).

-To an extent we can protect ourselves against the last contingency with our good old Student's T-test (see @sec:compare_contin_data_one_samp_ttest).
+We can protect ourselves against the last contingency (to a certain extent) with our good old Student's T-test (see @sec:compare_contin_data_one_samp_ttest).
 As stated in [the wikipedia's page](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#Testing_using_Student's_t-distribution):

 > [...]
 Pearson's correlation coefficient follows Student's t-distribution with